-2020 has been a difficult year for the charity bond market, as it was generally tricky for charities to access the capital markets to issue debt.
-During the pandemic, we believe charities found it easier to access other forms of capital, particularly government support including grants and loans that have been made available to them.
+2021 saw a continuation of the trend in 2020 of difficulty for charities to access the capital markets to issue debt.
+During the pandemic, we believe charities found it easier to access other forms of capital, particularly government support including grants and bans that have been made available to them.

-All in all, while the retail charity bond market has not seen significant growth, the green, social & sustainable bond market is growing at an exponential rate.
-2021 is expected to see this trend continue, with governments and supranationals expected to continue to be the largest players in the space, alongside continued growth in issuance by corporates and financial institutions.
+All in all, while the retail charity bond market has not seen significant growth, the green, social & sustainable bond market continues to grow rapidly, with governments and supranationals expected to continue to be the largest players in the space, alongside continued growth in issuance by corporates and financial institutions.